 ACLR Aspects

 In LTE, Adjacent Channel Leakage Ratio measurement is tested for Low, Mid and High frequencies.
-This acriteria is reasonable to verify different behaviours of the UE transmitter for different frequencies due to non-linearity based on the frequency.
+This criterion is reasonable to verify different behaviours of the UE transmitter for different frequencies due to non-linearity based on the frequency.

 With the purpose to reduce testing time the following analysis is based on detecting the most critical situations, related with the non-linearity with frequency.